ocean-tracking-network/otn_field_reporting_standards/_episodes/03-inventory.md

 ### Changing status of equipment

 Sometimes, you need to change the status of equipment in order to checkout the asset.
-The status will also need to be changed for units which are being shipped for RMA, or are lost.
+The status will also need to be changed for units which are lost or being shipped for RMA.
 - Use the left-hand menu, under `Assets` there is an option to `List All`
 - Here you can use the search bar in the top and type in the asset's serial number
 - Once you find the asset, click on the `Asset Tag` to see the asset page